Skip to Content

 Photo courtesy of Wikipedia

-This large gray-haired shrew is a subspecies of the short-tailed shrew, which William John Hamilton discovered, a New York mammalogist, went on to name the creature after the scientist Harley B. Sherman.
+Sherman’s Short-Tailed Shrew is a large gray-haired shrew and is a subspecies of the short-tailed shrew, named after the scientist Harley B. Sherman.

-The gray-haired shrew grows to 10 cm in length and has small eyes and ears.
+Sherman’s short-tailed shrew grows to 10 cm in length and has small eyes and ears.
 Its fast heart rate and high metabolism require it to feed regularly at 2 to 3-hour intervals.
-They are an insectivore with a broad range of habitats, including a mix of fragrant grasslands and moist forest environments.
+Sherman’s short-tailed shrews are primarily insectivores, with a diet that includes a wide variety of invertebrates such as insects, worms, and other small prey.
+They are voracious eaters, consuming food equivalent to their body weight daily.

 Are shrews dangerous?
 Find out here